louisremi/jquery.transform.js/README.md

 - Should you use the *translate* property, then your elements need to be absolutely positionned in a relatively positionned wrapper **or it will fail in IE**,
 - transformOrigin is not accessible.

-The **light** has the following additional limitations:
+The **lite** has the following additional limitations:

 - `matrix(...)` cannot be used,
 - transformations set through other plugins, raw DOM manipulation or stylesheets are ignored: animating or accessing current style would fail,
 - incompatible with [jquery.transition.js](https://github.com/lrbabe/jquery.transition.js).

-Light or not light?
+Lite or not lite?
 -------------------

-Although the *light* version has more limitations than the *full* version, it has a smaller file-size and is less CPU intensive.
+Although the *lite* version has more limitations than the *full* version, it has a smaller file-size and is less CPU intensive.
-Transformation interpolation (i.e. animations) will also be more accurate in the *light* version, since matrices are excluded.
+Transformation interpolation (i.e. animations) will also be more accurate in the *lite* version, since matrices are excluded.
-It is recommanded to start with the *light* version and then switch to *full* one when the need really arises.
+It is recommanded to start with the *lite* version and then switch to *full* one when the need really arises.

 Why such restrictions with 'translate'?
 ---------------------------------------